 If the tear-out process didn’t follow lead-safe work practices, it’s not too late to do a lead-safe clean-up.
-Wear personal protective gear, including an N-100 respirator.
+Wear personal protective gear, including a NIOSH certified N-100 respirator.
 Do not use a typical vacuum cleaner, since they blow fine dust into the air.
 Use a HEPA filter vacuum and damp wipe methods.
 Learn more in the Rebuild… guide and at www.epa.gov/lead.
 Hire only EPA Lead-Safe Certified contractors to help.

 2. Does bleach kill mold?
 Should I clean with bleach?

 Household chlorine bleach is a readily available, inexpensive disinfectant.
-It can kill a wide range and bacteria and mold IF the surface is cleaned first, the solution is the right concentration, and there is enough contact time.
+It can kill a wide range of bacteria and mold IF the surface is cleaned first, the solution is the right concentration, and there is enough contact time.

 However, bleach is quite corrosive so should never be used on metals or near the air conditioning system and it poses a variety hazards to people (burns, asthma trigger, etc.).
 It also has no residual effect, so does not prevent new growths of mold or bacteria if conditions remain damp.
 Bleach should never be mixed with ammonia or an acid (like vinegar) since that can create toxic gas.